Your Commercial General Liability Coverages Explained

 Some key points:

 The most common example of a bodily injury claim?
 The classic slip-and-fall.
-Whether they’ve tripped on a doormat, an icy walkway, or even over their own two feet, if a third-party slips on your premises and breaks their hip, you could be liable, even if they’re responsible for the injury.
+Whether they’ve tripped on a doormat, an icy walkway, or even over their own two feet, if someone slips on your premises and breaks their hip, you could be liable, even if they’re responsible for the injury.

 Other instances where Bodily Injury coverage will kick in include: